Gardening and Nature Club

 We then secured a grant from Tesco which enabled us to purchase a green house, where we have started to growing vegetables and fruits.
 We aim to sell some of these in the summer term at the Summer Fair.

 Every Year we take part in Rushmoor in Bloom and have focused on developing our nature area.
-In 2018 we developed our provision for wildlife and birds.
-This was noted when we won this category.
+In 2019 we developed our provision for wildlife and birds.
 We have many bird boxes, identification cards, food sources and even bird baths!

-Our new pond was re-established and this year ( 2019) we will be creating a nature zone around the pond and within the water.
+Our new pond was re-established and this year ( 2019) we have also created a nature zone around the pond and within the water.

-We will run our Nature Club and normal through the spring and summer term.
+We will run our Nature Club as normal through the spring and summer term.

-We have launched a very special Nature Explorers Club in our garden area this year.
+We have very special Nature Explorers Club in our garden area .
 It is such a great space we wanted to use it as much as possible.
 Here are some of the fantastic activities they take part in :

 Tiny Treasure Hunt